cprieststephens/music-library/README.md

 ### Set up the database

-- Install Docker
+- Install Docker.
-- Pull and run a postgres image to create a container
+- Pull and run a postgres image to create a container.
-- Install pgAdmin
+- Install pgAdmin.
-- Add a new server for the database
+- Add a new server.

 ### Clone this repository

 - Create a fork of this repo.
-- Clone your copy of the repo using the command: `git clone git@github.com:_your-github-username_/music-library`.
+- Clone your copy of the repo.

 ### Install the project dependencies

-Use the command `npm install` to download the project's dependencies:
+Use the command `npm install` to download the project's dependencies.

-- `pg`
-- `express`
-- `postgres-migrations`

 ## Run the test code